chicagolug/chicagolug-pelican/faq.rst

 upgrading to the next major version as there will be no more bugfixes provided for the kernel version you are using.

+Please check the Releases_ page for more info.

+.. _Releases: |filename|releases.rst

 Is there an RSS feed for the latest kernel version?
 ---------------------------------------------------
-Yes, and you can find it at http://www.kernel.org/kdist.xml.
+Yes, and you can find it at http://www.kernel.org/feed/kdist.xml.

 Why are there files that are dated tomorrow?
 --------------------------------------------